Fred Beasley: Professional career

-Beasley was selected by the San Francisco 49ers in the 1998 NFL Draft, and spent the next eight seasons with the franchise.
+Beasley was selected by the San Francisco 49ers in the sixth round of the 1998 NFL draft with the 180th overall pick, and spent the next eight seasons with the franchise.
 At one time, Beasley was widely regarded as the best blocking fullback in the NFL.
-In 2002 and 2003, he was selected all-pro as a fullback.
+In 2002 and 2003, he was selected as an All-Pro at fullback.
 In 2003, he was named the NFC Pro Bowl team's starting fullback.
-Following his release from San Francisco following the 2005 season, he signed with the Miami Dolphins but was released early in the season.

-He signed with the Washington Redskins to a one-year contract.
+Following his release from San Francisco following the 2005 season, he signed with the Miami Dolphins but was released early in the 2006 season.
+The following year, Beasley signed with the Washington Redskins to a one-year contract.
 He was released on September 1, 2007.